 To me, this is the best Disney Moderate Resort.
 I love this hotel!
 Ok, so I’m a little biased because one of my favorite cities is New Orleans.
 The magnolia trees, cobblestone streets, gas lamps, iron fences, and jazz music are tough to top.
 We recently shared our love for this city with our children when we visited New Orleans on our summer 2019 road trip.
 This hotel sure does capture the spirit of the Big Easy.

 Besides its French Quarter charm, the next best part about this hotel is that it is the smallest of the Moderate Disney Resorts.
 This means two things – one, there are fewer people staying at the hotel, and two – there is only one bus stop and the buses are rarely full.
 If you have ever used the Disney transportation buses, then you know that this is a huge perk!
-I also love the food options here too.
+I also love the food options here too and it is usually one of the resorts I stop in during my non-park days at Disney World.

 - Cajun cuisine like jambalaya at the quick-service restaurant